 Before 2008, there was no parking on-site for visitors to this world-famous sign.
 After ownership was transferred, a parking lot with over 40 spaces was created, making it safer and easier to visit this iconic landmark.

-Considering Las Vegas is one of the hottest places on Earth, you might be surprised to learn that the city’s first non-college sports group was an ice hockey team.
+Considering Las Vegas is one of the hottest places on Earth, you might be surprised to learn that the city’s first professional sports team was an ice hockey team.

 The Las Vegas Gamblers began their journey in 1968 and played for three seasons as part of the California-Nevada Hockey League.
 They ended their run in 1971 with their final game at the International Ice Palace in Vegas.